tokamak-network/plasma-evm/docs/getting-started.rst

 Quick Start with Truffle
 ------------------------

-You can use the truffle framework to deploy contracts to the tokamak test net, faraday.
+You can use the truffle framework to deploy contracts to the tokamak testnet, faraday.
 To use the faraday network, you need to specify the network in truffle-config.js as follows.

 ::